elunna/nerfhack-changelog/README.md

 * **amulets of reflection** have a lower probability of generating.
 * **amulets of life saving** will not work if the player is in nonliving form (EvilHack).
 * **cursed amulets of life-saving** are ineffective.
+* Rings now deal damage when destroyed by shock damage.

 #### Eating Jewelery & Accessories
 * Eating rings and amulets only confers an intrinsic for a temporary period.